Olde Richmond, Philadelphia: Mass transit

 SEPTA offers regular bus routes that easily connect Olde Richmond to Center City, West Philadelphia, South Philadelphia, and the Northeast.
-SEPTA bus routes 15, 25, 39, 43, and 89 service the community.
+SEPTA bus routes 15, 25, 39, and 43 service the community.
 SEPTA Route 15, a surface line trolley running along Girard Avenue and Richmond Street, services the community; however Route 15 from the intersection of Frankford and Girard Avenues to the Westmoreland Loop is temporarily serviced by bus as portions of Richmond Street and Girard Avenue are affected by the construction at the Girard Avenue Interchange of U.S. Interstate 95.

 Rapid transit

-Nearby rapid transit stops of the Market–Frankford Line, commonly referred to as the "EL" or the "Blue Line", include Spring Garden Station (connection to Route 25 and Route 43), Girard Station (connection to Route 15), Berks Station (connection to Route 3), and York–Dauphin Station (connection to Route 39 and Route 89).
+Nearby rapid transit stops of the Market–Frankford Line, commonly referred to as the "EL" or the "Blue Line", include Spring Garden Station (connection to Route 25 and Route 43), Girard Station (connection to Route 15), Berks Station (connection to Route 3), and York–Dauphin Station (connection to Route 39).

 Roads and highways

 Automobile continues to be a popular method of transportation for area residents.
 By highway, Olde Richmond is conveniently accessible to Center City (just one exit off the Vine Street Expressway/Interstate 676), South Philadelphia, and Northeast Philadelphia and nearby large city streets and avenues include Aramingo Avenue, Richmond Street, York Street, Lehigh Avenue, and Frankford Avenue.
 Interstate 95 is easily accessed by the Girard Avenue exit of the highway.
 Interstate 95 South on-ramp is accessible by way of Aramingo Avenue-south, and while under construction, the 95 North on-ramp is accessible by following Richmond Street-north to Castor Avenue (the Allegheny/Castor Exit of Interstate 95).
 The neighborhood is also located just north of the Benjamin Franklin Bridge and south of the Betsy Ross Bridge, making parts of south New Jersey, such as Camden County also easily accessible.